TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-08-27-why-and-how-to-avoid-the-memory-lock.md

     Instead of just closing the door you have to close the door and *that one more thing*.
 Why is that a bad thing in the code and how to avoid it?
-tweet: "New Post on my Blog: Why and How to Avoid the Memory Lock #cleancode #safecode #php #solid"
 ---

 I started [refactoring *easybook* package](https://github.com/javiereguiluz/easybook/pull/185) last week and I found a few interesting snippets there.